3 surprising differences between Lingala and English

 Lingala is a language primarily used in Central Africa as a lingua franca by millions of people for trade and communication.
 English is an Indo-European language widely used throughout the world.
 Despite having different ancestries, the two languages share a lot in common and also differ greatly.
-This article compares and contrasts the writing system, pronunciation, and grammar of both Lingala and English.
+This article compares and contrasts the writing system, pronunciation, and grammar of both Lingala compared to English.

 Lingala pronunciation and intonation vs English